 Note: The above step is important since if you don’t un-check the re-partition option, then you will actually be using the wrong settings for this operation, hence potential bricking risk.

-Now click the Start button and wait for the whole process to complete.
-Suppose you followed all the above steps clearly, then you will see a green notification indicating PASS.
+Now click the Start button and wait for the whole S3 unrooting to complete.
+Suppose you followed all the above steps clearly, then you will see a green notification indicating PASS, which indicates that the Samsung Galaxy S3 unroot has been successful.
 Otherwise, you have to backtrack to a step that you may have made an error.

 Make sure to check out my Galaxy S3 page for future updates.